madees/Noisette_TouchOSC-DS100/README.md

 ## How to setup TouchOSC<>DS100
 1. First install DS100 OSC module (in Chataigne/Files menu/Community module manager...).
 You can also download the module folder from https://github.com/madees/dbaudio-DS100-Chataigne-Module/archive/master.zip and manually unzip and copy the DS100 OSC module master folder in your ..Chataigne/modules/ folder).
 2. Next, install CL/QL SCP module (as it is not in Community modules, manually unzip and copy the CL/QL module master folder in your ..Chataigne/modules/ folder).
-3. Download the .touchosc file and sync it to your iPad TouchOSC.
+3. Download the .touchosc file and sync it with TouchOSC editor to your iPad TouchOSC.
 4. Download the .noisette and TouchOSC.js in a folder.
 5. Launch Chataigne and open this .noisette.
 6. IP of DS100 device should be setup accordingly in DS100 module OSC output settings.